Test your knowledge of urban processes with this 15-question GCSE quiz.

 Beijing, China

-An urban area that is economically and politically significant on a global scale, that has links to other world cities through trade.
+An urban area that is economically and politically significant on a global scale and has links to other world cities through trade

 Re-urbanisation